rock climbing shoes for kids

 This downturned aggressive shoe is made for precision.
 It’s excellent for advanced kids looking for a performance shoe.
 The shoes come in half sizes to help get an even better fit and have a nonstretch lining to keep the shoe from stretching out too much over time.

-It has a lace closure system that helps get the fit just right but requires more time to get the shoe on and off.
+It has a velcro closure system over a breathable knit tongue that helps get the fit just right while making them easy to get on and off.

 These shoes are more expensive than others on this list but are well worth it if your kids are looking for a high-performance shoe for some steep climbing.